 These categories are viewed broadly.
 For example, computer programs and most “compilations” may be registered as “literary works”; maps and architectural plans may be registered as “pictorial, graphic, and sculptural works.”

-- The year of first publication of the work; and
+- The year of first publication of the work*

 Example: © 2011 Company, LLC

-The year date may be omitted where a pictorial, graphic, or sculptural work, with accompanying textual matter, if any, is reproduced in or on greeting cards, postcards, stationery, jewelry, dolls, toys, or any useful article.
+* The year may be omitted where a pictorial, graphic, or sculptural work – with accompanying textual matter if any – is reproduced on greeting cards, postcards, stationery, jewelry, dolls, toys, or any useful article.